 - Mama Bear: Aki's death prior to the events of Futari causes his mother Larsa to go batshit.

 - Marathon Boss: Version 1.5's True Final Boss, in which Larsa has three separate health bars.
 The entire battle clocks in at about seven minutes, which doesn't seem like a lot until you consider that the entire game is less than thirty minutes.

-- Meaningful Name: One of the True Final Boss tracks is called Cry!
-Scream!
+- Meaningful Name: Queen Larsa's theme for the first phase of her fight (riding her mount, the Dragon Emperion) is called Cry!
+Scream!!
 Never has a piece of music been more appropriately named.